Build Velopack SDK

 git clone https://github.com/velopack/velopack.git

-cd velopack/src/Rust
+cd velopack/src/bins

 cargo build --release